jackyhuynh/template_ml_day_night_image_classifier/README.md

 Explain how to run the automated tests for this system:
 - There is no download IDE need, all you need is download all the src to your machine and run it.
 - Using Jupiter Notebook
-- Navigate to the file Kahman_Filter_Implementation.ipynb
+- Navigate to the file Classification.ipynb
 - hit:

 ```